Oxides & Opacifiers

 Copper Carbonate

-Weaker but gives an evenly textured glaze less prone to speckling.
+Weaker than copper oxide, but gives an evenly textured glaze less prone to speckling.
 3 - 7 % addition.

 from £4.68 inc VAT